oviera-napsg/Surveysaurus-Rex/survey-design.md

 #### Group: Request Type and Contact

 Surveysaurus begins with a simple intake page listing the request type and contact information.
 The `request_type` is mutli-select; the selection(s) trigger the appropriate follow-up pages.
-All submissions triggers begin `contains` logic using the `request_type` field.
+All submissions triggers utilize `contains` logic using the `request_type` field.

 ![image](https://github.com/user-attachments/assets/ba1060bf-280d-4207-8623-a6ab6f3dadf5)